 And then there are the buildings themselves: testaments to Bawa's artistic vision.
 Light, space and environment make the living spaces, well, entirely livable.
 The eye is drawn to appreciate the gorgeous natural surroundings.

 Antiques, sculptures, and a big old tub complete the guest room, and moss scales the courtyard walls.
-Previously a cowshed, the Gallery is now a magnificent two-storey tribute to art, and includes a portrait of Bawa by Sri Lanka’s own Laki Sennayake.
-The Long Room is lined by two walls of glass, which bathe the four poster bed in sunlight.
-The Donald Friend Room is named after the artist, and was home to Bawa’s good friend back in the day.
-For complete privacy, a two bedroom lakeside cottage is available for rent.
+Previously a cowshed, the Gallery is now a magnificent two-storey tribute to art and includes a portrait of Bawa by Sri Lanka’s own Laki Senanayake.
+The Long Room is lined by two walls of glass, which bathe the four-poster bed in sunlight.
+The Donald Friend Room is named after the artist and was home to Bawa’s good friend back in the day.
+For complete privacy, a two-bedroom lakeside cottage is available for rent.

-It’s difficult to put into words how special this hotel is.
-Sri Lanka’s rich cultural heritage is blessed with such an estate, and a stay at Lunuganga is a wonderful privilege
+It’s difficult to put into words how unique this hotel is.
+Sri Lanka’s rich cultural heritage is blessed with such an estate, and a stay at Lunuganga is a privilege

 Deluxe - This is our first really 'upmarket' category.
 It might be a beautiful tiny hotel with very limited facilities or a 5* resort hotel with all the trimmings; but any hotel in this category will be a well-run establishment with very comfortable rooms, a strong service ethos and excellent food.

 Map centered on Lunuganga.
 Zoom out to view other hotels (H) and experiences (E) in the area.